kubernetes/enhancements/keps/sig-storage/3314-csi-differential-snapshot/README.md

 [existing SLIs/SLOs]: https://git.k8s.io/community/sig-scalability/slos/slos.md#kubernetes-slisslos
 -->

-Since the response payload are returned to the user over "out-of-band" HTTP calls that don't involve the Kubernetes API server nor etcd, we don't foresee any negative impact on existing API latency SLIs/SLOs.
+Since the response payloads are returned to the user over "out-of-band" HTTP endpoints that don't involve the Kubernetes API server nor etcd, we don't foresee any negative impact on existing API latency SLIs/SLOs.

 The `DifferentialSnapshot` sidecar uses a simple startup process to initialize a Go process with 2 long-running goroutines, serving as the controller and the